ManimCommunity/manim/docs/source/tutorials/deep_dive.rst

 :mod:`.utils.hashing` module is essentially the entry point to the caching mechanism.

-In the event that the animation has to rendered, the renderer asks its :class:`.SceneFileWriter` to start a writing process.
+In the event that the animation has to be rendered, the renderer asks its :class:`.SceneFileWriter` to start a writing process.
 The process is started by a call to ``ffmpeg`` and opens a pipe to which rendered raw frames can be written.
 As long as the pipe is open, the process